LucaFilipozzi/keycloak-impersonation-policy-enforcer/README.md

 # keycloak-impersonation-policy-enforcer

-This project provides a [Keycloak][keycloak] browser authenticator that enforces an impersonation policy restricting impersonators from access service providers (clients) unless holding an associated client role.
+This project provides a [Keycloak][keycloak] browser authenticator that enforces an impersonation policy restricting impersonators from accessing service providers (clients) unless holding an associated client role.

 ## usage